mochadwi/android-social-app/README.md

   - Couroutine adapter for retrofit to use Deferred return type
   - Combined with room to have a suspend function (this only available on latest room 2.1.0-beta01)
   - Mostly used for Retrofit and Room
+  - Channel used for search query (send & consumeEach)
 - Data Binding
   - I'm trying to implement atomic design (<include> tag) combined with Data binding powerful features e.g: (custom_error.xml, custom_loading.xml)
   - I also creating a custom Databinding adapter, to customize *View related attributes e.g: setPriceTag, configuring recyclerview, and many more
   - Using ObservableField from Databinding to update and observe value changes without hassle
 - Room
   - Configuring sqlite never been this easy with room, no more cursor loader and manual sql statement to have a CRUD
+  - FTS4 (Full-text search) used for searching local SQLite data
 - Koin
   - Easy injection on unit / ui test
   - injecting viewmodel and sharedViewModel (share same viewmodel along fragment)